superorbital/wordchain/SECURITY.md

 Please practice responsible disclosure and give us time to fix any security issues before they are publicly disclosed.

-You can [mailto:hello@superorbital.io&subject=superorbital/wordchain repo security submission&body=Security Vulnerability Disclosure:  ](inform us of any issues by sending a private email).
+You can [inform us of any issues by sending a private email](mailto:hello@superorbital.io&subject=superorbital/wordchain repo security submission&body=Security Vulnerability Disclosure:  ).
 You should recieve an acknowledgement and initial response within a week.